Raghad-Aldakhil/WebProject/README.md

 خطط رحلتك

-#4.Business Logic
+# 4.Business Logic
-Our website that organizes trips: It has a database structure that includes tables of users, trips, destinations and reviews.
-The users table stores information about website users, such as name, email address, and account details.
-The flight schedule stores information about flights, such as destination, dates, and cost.
-The destinations table stores information about various destinations, such as location, landmarks, and activities.
-Finally, the reviews table will store users' reviews of trips, such as ratings and comments.
+Our website that organizes trips: It has a database structure that includes tables of users, information , connected with nodejs, only the successfully submitted inputs through the server.
+The users table stores information about website users, such as user name, password.

 SQL Queries: SQL queries are used to retrieve data from a database and display it on a website.
-For a website that organizes trips, SQL queries can be used to retrieve information about trips, such as destination, duration, cost, and other details.
-SQL queries can also be used to store information about trips, such as the number of people going on the trip, trip dates, and payment information.
+SQL queries can be used to retrieve information about users name or password .

-HTML Forms and NodeJS: HTML Forms and NodeJS can be used to create a website that organizes trips.
-HTML forms can be used to allow users to enter information about flights, such as destination, duration, cost, and other details.
-NodeJS can be used to process information from HTML forms and store them in a database.
-NodeJS can also be used to create a user interface for a website, allowing users to view and manage their journeys.
+HTML Forms and NodeJS : HTML Forms and NodeJS can be used to store Login/SinUp data, HTML forms can be used to allow users to enter information, such as name and password .
+NodeJS can be used to process information from HTML forms and store them in a database using mongoDB.

 # References:
 1-[Riyadh season.
 (2020).
 Taken from https://riyadhseason.sa/]